 These funds are particularly popular among new investors who want a short term investment with limited risk.
-The maturity period of these funds ranges from 1 year up to 3 years and we have a detailed guide on short term mutual funds.
+The maturity period of short term funds and ultra short term funds ranges from 1 year up to 3 years.

 These funds are relatively risky in nature.
 Fund managers that manage credit opportunities fund undertake calculated risk by investing in lower-rated debt instruments in the anticipation of improved rating at a future date.
 They do this on the basis of market analysis and research.
 If they manage to get this right, they will be in a position to offer a higher return on investment for their investors.

 These funds invest only in government-issued securities that are rated very well.
-Gilt funds provide a high rate of return with low credit risk.
+Gilt funds provide a high but volatile rate of return with low credit risk.

 Fixed maturity plans are very similar to fixed deposits.
 They are close-ended debt funds.
 They invest in fixed-income securities with a mandatory lock-in period.
 You can invest in these funds only during the initial offer period.

 There are certain funds that have performed particularly well in the past decade.
 I wanted to mention a few of them here and include some information on how they are performed.

 As the name suggests, this fund falls under the category of liquid debt funds.
 Launched in September 2004, this fund continues to perform consistently.
 It is a good option for investors with a low-risk appetite as the fund primarily invests in a certificate of deposit, commercial paper and treasury bills.
 This fund aims to generate reasonable returns with high liquidity.
 It has managed to generate a return of 7.37% over a period of one year and a return of 7.12% over a period of 3 years.